Human Resource Management Overview

-The Mercy College Master of Science in Human Resource Management is dedicated to providing an educational experience of academic excellence that is both practical and theoretical.
+The Mercy University Master of Science in Human Resource Management is dedicated to providing an educational experience of academic excellence that is both practical and theoretical.
 The program includes elements of management, psychology, law, statistics, computer applications and accounting as well as actual business problems presented by faculty who are, or who have been, practicing professionals.

 Frequently Asked Questions